wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     Compare: 1908 No 18 ss 44, 45; Building Societies Act 1962 s 88(1)--(3), (5), (6) (UK)

-    Section 103(1): amended, on 20 September 2007, by [section 7][251] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 103(1): amended, on 20 September 2007, by [section 7][252] of the Building Societies Amendment Act 2007 (2007 No 43).

-    Section 103(2): amended, on 20 September 2007, by [section 7][251] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 103(2): amended, on 20 September 2007, by [section 7][252] of the Building Societies Amendment Act 2007 (2007 No 43).

-    Section 103(3): repealed, on 20 September 2007, by [section 7][251] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 103(3): repealed, on 20 September 2007, by [section 7][252] of the Building Societies Amendment Act 2007 (2007 No 43).

-##### 104 Annual return to disclose advances to certain officers or companies
+##### 104 Annual return to disclose loans or other investments to certain officers or companies

-*   (1) The annual return shall also contain particulars showing the amount of any advances made by the society during the relevant financial year---
+*   (1) The annual return shall also contain particulars showing the amount of any loans or other investments made by the society during the relevant financial year---

     *   (a) to any director or the manager or secretary of the society; or

-    *   (b) to any person who, after the making of the advance, became a director or the manager or secretary of the society; or
+    *   (b) to any person who, after the making of the loan or other investment, became a director or the manager or secretary of the society; or

-    *   (c) to a company or other body corporate in which, when the advance was made, or at any later time in the relevant financial year, a director or manager or secretary of the society held (either directly or through a nominee),---
+    *   (c) to a company or other body corporate in which, when the loan or other investment was made, or at any later time in the relevant financial year, a director or manager or secretary of the society held (either directly or through a nominee),---

-        *   (i) in the case of a company registered under the Companies Act 1955 or any other body corporate, shares whose nominal value exceeded 2.5% of the total paid up share capital of the company or other body corporate; or
+        *   (i) in the case of a company registered under the [Companies Act 1993][250], shares on which the amount paid under the constitution of the company or under the terms of issue exceeded 2.5% of the amount paid on the issued shares of the company under the constitution or under the terms of issue; or

-        *   (ii) in the case of a company registered under the [Companies Act 1993][249], shares on which the amount paid under the constitution of the company or under the terms of issue exceeded 2.5% of the amount paid on the issued shares of the company under the constitution or under the terms of issue; or
+        *   (ii) in the case of any other body corporate, shares or other equity instruments on which the amount paid under the terms of issue exceeded 2.5% of the amount paid on the issue of all shares and equity instruments of the body corporate; or

-    *   (d) to a company or other body corporate of which, when the advance was made, or at any later time in the relevant financial year, a director or the manager or secretary of the society was a director, general manager, secretary, or other similar officer.
+    *   (d) to a company or other body corporate of which, when the loan or other investment was made, or at any later time in the relevant financial year, a director or the manager or secretary of the society was a director, general manager, secretary, or other similar officer.

     (2) \[Repealed\]

     (3) It shall be the duty of every director and of the manager and the secretary of a society to give notice in writing to the society of such matters relating to his employment by or other interest in any company or other body corporate as may be necessary for the purposes of subsection (1); and, subject to subsection (4), a person who fails to comply with this subsection commits an offence against this Act.

-    (4) In any proceedings against a person in respect of an offence against subsection (3), it shall be a defence to prove that at the time of the alleged offence he did not know that the society had made an advance to the body corporate in question, and that at that time reasonable arrangements were in operation to bring to his notice any advance made by the society to any body corporate.
+    (4) In any proceedings against a person in respect of an offence against subsection (3), it shall be a defence to prove that at the time of the alleged offence he did not know that the society had made a loan or other investment to the body corporate in question, and that at that time reasonable arrangements were in operation to bring to his notice any loan or other investment made by the society to any body corporate.

     (5) If the requirements of subsection (1) are not complied with, it shall be the duty of the society's auditors to include in their report, so far as they are reasonably able to do so, a statement giving the required particulars.